If there’s one experience that unites social work school students, it’s a feeling of chronic overwhelm.

 Maintaining boundaries in this fashion can help protect you against burnout, both as a student and as a fledgling social work professional.

-If there’s something you need to know or want to learn, speak to your lecturer or field supervisor.
+If there’s something you need to know or want to learn, ask a teacher or field supervisor.

-Given you are paying for access to their expertise, either through school fees or your labor, you have a right to advocate for as many learning opportunities as you feel you need to become a competent social worker.
+Given you are paying for access to their expertise (through either school fees or your own labor), you have a right to advocate for as many learning opportunities as you feel you need.

 If you require an extension on an assessment due date, ask for it.
 Your lecturer will likely be more than willing to accommodate your request.

-Should any of your requests go ignored, persist, but be sensitive to the reality that what you’ve asked for may not always be possible.
+Should your requests go ignored, persist, but be sensitive to the reality that what you’ve asked for may not always be possible.

 Exercise the fine art of picking your battles, and be prepared to switch gears should the situation call for it.